imagej/imagej.github.io/_pages/develop/debugging.md

 ---

- {% include info-box content='This page has approaches for ""software developers"" to use for debugging ImageJ.
+ {% include info-box content='This page has approaches for *software developers* to use for debugging ImageJ.
-If you are a ""user"" looking to troubleshoot issues, see the [Troubleshooting](/help/troubleshooting) page.' %}
+If you are a *user* looking to troubleshoot issues, see the [Troubleshooting](/help/troubleshooting) page.' %}

 Launching ImageJ in debug mode
 ==============================